 Through my editing agency, Right Touch Editing, I offer writing, editing, and related publishing services.
 I’ve produced several ebooks to help educate my potential clients about publishing and editing in particular.

-Another entry in my series of short ebooks, Unraveling the Mysteries of Editors’ Titles educates writers on the different types of editing, from developmental through proofreading, and reveals why so many people with the title “editor” do so many different jobs.
+This short ebook educates writers on the different types of editing, from developmental through proofreading, and reveals why so many people with the title “editor” do so many different jobs.